Soccer Positions: The Ultimate Guide

 Each position is also given a number and is often shown on the back of the player’s jersey.

-Each soccer team has 11 players on the field at one time.
 Historically, a number has been associated with each position.
-Sometimes you’ll hear from the sidelines, “my kid plays the #10”, which usually means he’s a central attacking midfielder.
+Sometimes you’ll hear from the sidelines, “My kid plays the #10”, which usually means he’s a central attacking midfielder.

 Here are the numbers you should be accustomed to hearing about: